 Things Bats Do Like

 The best way to help is to plant organic night-scented flowers, rich in pollen.
 But be careful what you plant if you live with animals, as many are toxic to them.
-See make your garden safe for pets to know ones to avoid.
+See make your garden safe for pets.
 Also avoid cocoa/pine/rubber mulch & fresh compost near pets, use humane safe slug/snail deterrents and no-dig gardening methods to protect earthworms and other garden friends.
 See safer alternatives to netting for wildlife.
 Many plants (inc. yew & oak trees) are toxic to equines.

 Bats have lost most of their natural habitat (like trees to roost in).
 You have to be careful with wildlife homes (bees can die in bee-houses as they are difficult to clean and get overcrowded, leading many so covered in mites, they can’t fly).
 Bat Conservation Trust & Bat Conservation International both have expert advice, and Bat Management suggests having it face the morning sun near trees (not near bright light, too much shade or thorny vegetation – with nearby fresh water).
 You are not allowed to disturb bats.